 Imaging studies, such as X-rays, ultrasound, or CT scans, may be ordered to check for organ damage, such as in the lungs or heart, caused by lupus.

-A person must have at least four symptoms to be diagnosed with lupus.
+A person must have at least four lupus symptoms to be diagnosed with lupus.
 These symptoms must also be present for an extended period and not explained by another medical condition.

-My Solution to Reverse Lupus
+My Solution To Reverse Lupus

 Whether you’re dealing with lupus, rheumatoid arthritis, Hashimoto’s, or another autoimmune condition, you can beat your symptoms, regain energy, and feel like yourself again.
 For total support, The Myers Way® Autoimmune Kit combines four of the most important nutritional supplements for anyone concerned with autoimmunity.

-• Resveratrol: Each lozenge packs the health benefits of 2-4 glasses of red wine without the alcohol, sugar, or risk of yeast overgrowth.
+- Resveratrol: Each lozenge packs the health benefits of 2-4 glasses of red wine without the alcohol, sugar, or risk of yeast overgrowth.
 Resveratrol is an extremely powerful free radical fighter and also helps support inflammation levels.

-• L-Glutamine: L-Glutamine is an essential amino acid that helps maintain a healthy intestinal barrier and beat sugar cravings.
+- L-Glutamine: L-Glutamine is an essential amino acid that helps maintain a healthy intestinal barrier and beat sugar cravings.

-• Glutathione: The body’s most potent free radical fighter and detoxifier; critical for a strong immune system and clearing toxins from your body.
+- Glutathione: The body’s most potent free radical fighter and detoxifier; critical for a strong immune system and clearing toxins from your body.

-• Curcumin Super Soluble: My doctor-designed fat-soluble formula supports a healthy inflammation response and immune system function.
+- Curcumin Super Soluble: My doctor-designed fat-soluble formula supports a healthy inflammation response and immune system function.

-The Final Word on How to Reverse Lupus
+The Final Word on How To Reverse Lupus

 I have seen thousands of patients reverse lupus using my proven approach.
 I created The Myers Way® to empower you to regain your health by getting to the root cause of lupus so you can live a normal life.
-The Myers Way® Autoimmune Kit will give you the support you need to take back your health.
+In addition, The Myers Way® Autoimmune Kit will give you the support you need to take back your health.